 We always need volunteers to assist with maintenance and restoration work on Skagit Land Trust properties and conservation easements.
 This is our largest group of volunteers, and we will gladly welcome more!
 Stewardship volunteers bring their energy and enthusiasm to Skagit Land Trust work party events, as well as assist with special projects in smaller groups.
 In the past people have planted trees, mown grass, installed culverts, cleared brush, repaired and removed fences, and located property lines.
 See Skagit Land Trust Events for the upcoming work party calendar.
-To be added to the email list, email our Volunteer Coordinator.
+Sign up for our email list in the sidebar on this page or email our Volunteer Coordinator.

 Volunteer Land Steward

 Volunteer Land Stewards adopt one of Skagit Land Trust's properties and provide stewardship over a long period of time.
 Volunteer Land Stewards act as eyes and ears for the Trust.
 They visit their property at least quarterly to see what has been happening in their absence.
 They periodically take photographs at designated points to document changes.
 They perform minor maintenance on the property, talk to neighbors, initiate investigations of encroachments, and report findings to the Trust staff.
 There are currently openings to become a land steward.
 If interested, email Stewardship Director Michael Kirshenbaum.